Y-O-S-H/0_Genesis/README.md

 # 0_Genesis
-Mission statement and guidelines for how Y.O.S.H. should evolve
+Mission statement and guidelines for how Y.O.S.H. should evolve.
+Since you can consider this the 'alpha' phase, please note that information will be added to the relevant repository when it has become available.

 ## Mission Statement
 To provide a simple, logical presentation of information in as digestable a package that 'humanity' could provide that will enable personal, social, and communal growth.